View this page en français

 Although speed humps have been proven to reduce speed and make neighborhoods safer, some critics claim that they can cause damage to vehicles, increase emergency response time, and increase traffic noise.
 Fortunately, many of these issues can be mitigated through proper speed cushion planning.

 There is potential for speed humps to damage the undercarriage of vehicles, particularly if the vehicles are lowered.
 There are several methods that urban planners can use to mitigate any potential damage:

-Rubber and plastic speed humps cause less damage to vehicles.
+- Material: Plastic and rubber speed humps cause less damage to vehicles.
 Rubber will compress under impact, and plastic will sustain damage before there is any damage to the car.
 Concrete and metal speed humps are more likely to cause damage because of their lack of flexibility.

 Delayed emergency response

 In most cases, decreasing speed increases safety—but what about emergency vehicles?
 Speed is pivotal for ambulances, fire trucks, and police vehicles.
 In emergencies, poorly placed speed humps can be a hazard.
 There are a few simple ways for speed humps to accommodate emergency vehicles:

 - Offset installation Speed humps can be installed in a staggered formation between opposing lanes.
 During an emergency, response vehicles can maintain higher speeds by swerving into oncoming lanes to effectively slalom around each hump.

 - Speed cushion configuration Ambulances and fire trucks have wider axles than passenger vehicles.
 Speed humps can be installed in speed cushion configuration—with cut-outs at designated widths to let emergency vehicles pass through unimpeded.

 Speed hump planning